 - Local control of Maryland schools should always remain a priority.
-Local school districts should be allowed to set their own standards for teacher and administrator evaluations.
+Local school districts should be allowed to set their own standards for student discipline and teacher and administrator evaluations.

-- Widen I-270 from Germantown to Frederick now - this project needs to be fast-tracked and the state should only accept bids from companies that can promise completion by 2018.
+- Widen I-270 from Germantown to Frederick now - this project needs to be fast-tracked and the state should only accept bids from companies that can promise completion by 2020 at an affordable cost.
 The state currently has this project slated for 2030.

-- Widen US15 from I-270 to Monocacy Blvd and build overpasses for US15 intersections to the Pennsylvania border - this project needs to be fast-tracked and the state should only accept bids from companies that can promise completion by 2018.
+- Widen US15 from I-270 to Monocacy Blvd and build overpasses for US15 intersections to the Pennsylvania border - this project needs to be fast-tracked and the state should only accept bids from companies that can promise completion at an affordable cost by 2020.

 - The State of Maryland should encourage the development of new trolley lines in all Maryland cities with populations in excess of 45,000.

 - Widen I-70 from Frederick to the Pennsylvania border near Hancock by 2025.

 - Funding for these enhanced transportation priorities is the responsibility of the federal government and the State of Maryland, not local communities.
 In addition, toll roads should not be seen as a preferred means of funding.